 Clinical trials are an option for those who qualify.
 We are a key site for the development of virtually every drug to treat IBS in the last 10 years.

-Clinical Research Studies at the Functional Bowel Disorders Clinic
+Clinical Research Studies at the Disorders of Gut-Brain Interaction Clinic

-There are several ongoing clinical studies related to functional bowel disorders at the University of Michigan.
+There are several ongoing clinical research studies related to DGBIs at Michigan Medicine.
 These studies are designed to improve our ability to diagnose and treat these disorders.
-If you are interested in learning more or participating in a study, talk with your health care provider, or go to UMClinicalStudies.org,
+Learn more about our research.
+If you are interested in learning more or participating in one of our clinical studies on IBS, visit UMHealthResearch.org.

 Other Information About Digestive and Liver Health